 What Are You Supposed To Do When People Sing Happy Birthday To You?

 You're at a restaurant with friends celebrating your birthday.
 You weren't expecting it, but a waiter brings you a dessert with a candle.
 He puts it in front of you and all your friends sing Happy Birthday.
-Or maybe your co-workers surprised you with a birthday cake during a meeting.
+Or maybe your co-workers surprise you with a birthday cake during a meeting, and burst into song.
 How are you expected to act in this moment?
 You feel so awkward and on the spot.

 Smile and wait for it to be over